The Communities We Serve

 To care is human!
 So let’s all join together and continue supporting our friends and family living with HIV/AIDS.
-We proudly offer assistance through Care Management Sevices in Bucks, Hunterdon and Mercer Counties.
+We proudly offer assistance through Care Management services and resources in Bucks, Hunterdon, Mercer Counties, and The Lehigh Vally.
 We’re providing more ways for you to access local and national resources to help you make better decisions.

 Bucks County, Pennsylvania, is north of Philadelphia and bounded by the Delaware River to the southeast.
 Washington Crossing Historic Park marks the point where George Washington’s army crossed the river to engage in a pivotal attack during the Revolutionary War.
 Pennsbury Manor, colonist William Penn’s estate, is downriver.
 In Doylestown, the county seat, the Mercer Museum exhibits 18th- and 19th-century tools.